-- Cost – Polyester containment blades cost substantially less than steel blades.
-The price per inch for polyester typically ranges from one-third to one-half that of steel, making them a cost-efficient choice for printers.
+Polyester containment blades are significantly more cost-effective than steel blades.
+The price per inch for polyester blades is typically one-third to one-half that of steel, making them a cost-efficient choice for printers.

 Replacing the steel containment blade in a chamber with polyester reduces the risk of doctor blade injuries by 50%.
 Polyester blades are safer to handle, as they don’t pose the same cutting hazard as steel blades during installation and removal from the press.

 4. Prevention of Anilox Damage: